FaridSafi/react-native-google-places-autocomplete/README.md

 ### Changelog
-1.0.14 - Compatible with the new react-native asset system (Please install version 1.0.13 if you want to use previous RN version).
+1.0.14 - Support of the new react-native asset system.
+This version is not compatible with RN versions older than 0.14.0 (Please install version 1.0.13 if you want to use previous RN version).

 ### Example